2016 PGCE - Lifelong Learning - Huddersfield University, UK

 2004 Foundation Diploma in Art and Design, Leeds Arts University

-Working closely with a team of expert educational consultants throughout the UK to provide CPD with Andrell Education, Burkitt began to recognise the importance of education in society and the impact it has on the lives of each and every individual.
+Working closely with a team of expert educational consultants throughout the UK to provide CPD with Andrell Education in 2010, Michael began to recognise the importance of education in society and the impact it has on the lives of each and every individual.
 His time travelling the country visiting primary schools and speaking with headteachers and teachers made him aware of the pressures from central government on schools that can limit children’s opportunities to explore their creativity.

 Consequently a fire was lit inside him to advocate creative arts education and devote his time to ensuring that the arts are not underestimated in their ability to change the world, include everyone and embed language, maths and ICT.